Quick Answer

 The Bottom Line

-A one room apartment usually feels better when the room starts to read as zones instead of one big mixed-use spill.
-A stronger bed wall, one open path, calmer storage, and less duplicated furniture usually do the most work.
+A one room apartment feels better when the room starts to read as zones instead of one big mixed-use spill.
+A stronger bed wall, one open path, calmer storage, and less duplicated furniture do the most work.

 The studio does not need to be perfect.
 It just needs a clearer hierarchy so sleep, work, and living stop competing every minute.